waqui27/UI-Project-04/readme.md

   - Used Only **Html** and **CSS**
   - I learned a lot about flexbox.
-  - I learned to create menubar using grid.
+  - I learned to create menubar using the grid.

   <br>